 (ii) At least [three] circuits (regardless of their equivalence status), with no participating indoor drums.

-(b) Assessment of an indoor drum test facility using a specific transfer function: If the assessed drum intends to determine a specific transfer function coefficient a, the participating facilities shall include either:

-(i) At least [two] equivalent facilities circuits drums; or
+(b) Assessment of an indoor drum test facility using a specific transfer function: If the assessed drum intends to determine a specific transfer function coefficient a, the participating facilities shall include at least [two] equivalent facilities, with the number of circuits being at least as many as the number of drums;

 4.2.
 Step 2: Establishment of baseline values